 Sherry Turkle is a Professor of Social Studies of Science and Technology at MIT with over 30 years of experience in researching the psychological effects of technology on relationships.
 Turkle has written two books on the topic and shared her expert opinion on technology and relationships on various news channels and social platforms.
 Her interests have led her to explore the theory that technology is connecting society more than ever, yet leaving society more lonely than ever.
 She speaks to the idea that technology simplifies communication, but decreases our ability to read each other and assess emotion.

-Former professor of psychology at the University of Kansas, Shane Lopez is now considered the world’s leading researcher on hope.
+A former professor of psychology at the University of Kansas, Shane Lopez is now considered the world’s leading researcher on hope.
 In his book, Making Hope Happen, he explains that hope is key to success, maybe even more so than intelligence.
 Years of research led Lopez to the conclusion that ”Hope matters.
 Hope is a choice.
 Hope can be learned and spread to others.
-How well we hope determine how well we live.”
+How well we hope determines how well we live.”

 Best selling author and pioneer of the term emotional intelligence, Dan Goleman has revolutionized the way we look at ‘soft skills.’
 Emotional intelligence includes self-awareness, self-regulation, internal motivation, empathy, and social skills.
 Goleman’s theory concludes that leaders possess high emotional intelligence, not just technical skills.
 He states, “Great leadership works through emotions.”